jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** As in the process of heating metal to make it more malleable?

 **W:** Yes, exactly!
-Let us imagine definitions of words as metals.
-After a metal is heated to a high temperature, it is workable.
-Similarly, when new terminology is coined, it has a period where it is malleable and adaptive.
-To combine this with the ship metaphor, this is when the ship still has a small crew and achieving local consensus is relatively easy.
+Let us imagine definitions of words as metal nodules.
+After a nodule is heated to a high temperature, it is workable.
+Similarly, when new terminology is coined, it has a period where it is malleable and adaptive and achieving local consensus is relatively easy.

 Of course, over the course of the annealing process, meaning can drift.
-Centralizing then, is a form of metal hardening.
+Centralizing then, is a form of metal hardening and shaping.
 It anchors meaning and prevents it from being easily modified.

-Just as one should not have metals be load bearing until they've hardened, semantically fluid terms should not be epistemelogically load bearing.
+Just as one should not have metals be load bearing until they've hardened and been shaped for their specific use case, semantically fluid terms should not be epistemelogically load bearing.

-P: This answers how

-W: These two metaphors have helped clarify my thinking.
-Let us say that
+We imagine new words as small nodules.
+The size correlates with the number of individuals that agree with the definition.
+Smaller nodules reach the right temperature for annealing more easily.
+As the definition becomes more widely accepted, it gains mass and becomes harder to work.

+**P:** Sorry, I don't follow this metaphor very well.
+Could you rephrase?

+**W:** I hope you excuse my thinking out loud, but this metaphor has given me the clarity to better express this idea in terms of regular language.

+Early on, achieving local consensus on a definition is rather easy; there are only a handful of people who then know about the term, let alone use it regularly.
+As the term grows more popular, it becomes increasingly difficult up maneuver and adapt in such a way that the meaning of the term cannot shift very much without causing fracturing.

+**P:** Ah that makes a lot more sense.
+Hmm.
+This covers the initial semantic definitions for a word but is there any way to change the meaning of a definition after it's been concretized?

+**W:** This seems quite difficult for terminology already ingrained within society.
+Especially as meaning is not dictated by some central organization, any old definitions need to be collectively forgotten.
+As we concluded earlier, this is incredibly difficult for widely used terms.

-- the right to be forgotten -> its ok for terminology to be forgotten, for it to slip through the hands of time like sand
+As we enter an age of digital permanency, we should normalize the right to be forgotten for terminology.
+It should be normal for terminology to be forgotten -- for it to slip through the hands of time like sand.

-- this ignores a lot of history: "By changing what we were, you change what we are and what we are going to be." erasure through terminology change
+**P:** This ignores a lot of history, does it not?
+"By changing what we were, you change what we are and what we are going to be."[^5] This is a form of erasure through terminology change.
+By 'forgetting' terminology, you deny its existence.

-hard for things ingrained within society meaning is not dictated by some central organization it needs to be collectively forgotten, and/or overwritten
+**W:** I may have phrased my words poorly, that was not my intention.
+Maybe abandoned is a better word?
+I want to create dictionaries and glosarries that keep terminological history.
+A sort of 'append-only' record of how terminology has split, died, and evolved over time.

+**P:** What do you mean by append only?

-either hard-fork it within a subcommunity -> reclaiming words or create an entirely new word
+**W:** The only way to overwrite an existing definition is to either hard-fork it within a subcommunity or to create entirely new words.
+Hard-forking involves an agreement from a subcommunity to use an alternative definition for specific terms.

-what words need to start anew?
+**P:** Well, what words need to start anew?
+Clearly there are words that could benefit from redefinition.

-the multiverse or pluriverse
-hackers
+**W:** The 'metaverse' for one could use a lot of redefinition.
+Meta has put a lot of effort into claiming and defining this term for their own benefit -- a closed, profit-driven, and attention-farming dystopia.
+A few groups have cropped up around reclaiming some of this terminology, including one forking John Perry Barlow’s 1996 [Declaration for the Independence of Cyberspace](https://www.eff.org/cyberspace-independence) as a reaction to Facebook's recent rebranding as Meta.

+Likewise, many groups across the world have tried to redefine and hard-fork the definition of 'hacker' for quite some time.
+Hacking, as known by the general public, generally refers to gaining unauthorized access to technology.
+Yet within this local hacker subcommunity, a hacker is widely defined as one who builds and creates for the sake of creating.

+**P:** I am increasingly convinced by your argument against centralized definitions.
+I think, as a society, we need to think more critically about language and terminology and how they carry power.
+We want to enable evolution and creation of new terminology to enable others to have the language to speak of their lived experiences and complex ideas.

+**W:** Yes!
+In fact, I think we need a new approach to building glossaries and dictionaries.
+At the core of it all, we are hoping to better solve the original consensus problem: agreeing on what each other mean.
+To do abolish the existing centralized dictionaries and glossaries without suggesting an alternative would be in bad faith.

+**P:** What sort of alternative are you proposing?

+**W:** A collectively curated glossary of sorts.
+One which involves a rich history and context of terms, pluralist in nature, and always ongoing.
+If meaning is a negotiation, then the history of that negotiation needs to be a crucial part of achieving consensus on the meaning.

+Let us create a new glossary of terminology.
+May it be *a* source of truth rather than *the* source of truth and that truth should be able to evolve over time.

 [^1]: *Philosophical Investigations*, Ludwig Wittgenstein
 [^2]: *The Science of Discworld*, Terry Pratchett
 [^3]: *The Logic of Scientific Discover*, Karl Popper
 [^4]: *Republic*, Plato
+[^5]: Martín Becerra on Natalia Denegri